safernandez666/OneTimePassword_API/README.md

 ## To Do

 ✔️ Add SSL
-✔️ Add JWT
-✔️ Active Directory Integration
+✔️ Active Directory Integration o CIAM